furryfixer/gksudo-pk/README.md

 - **Use_Sudo=true**   (Allows secure logging, and creation of XDG_RUNTIME_DIR directories, which reduce annoying warnings in Plasma5.
 See notes below)

 ## Logging
 gksudo-pk by default will create it's own log at **/var/log/gksudo-pk.log** if $Use_Sudo=true.
 If $Use_Sudo=false, the log will be kept in the invoking user's home directory **~/gksudo.pk.log**.
-The entries are a simple record of the attempted calling of gksudo-pk, and are made whether the pkexec command actually succeeds or fails.
+The entries are not errors, which usually log elsewhere, but instead simple records of the attempted calling of gksudo-pk, and are made whether the pkexec command actually succeeds or fails.

 ## Installation
 It is not difficult to install this script, but the author does not encourage "packaging" it, due to the security concerns.
 To install, install sudo and zenity, then download the files.
 Modify the following if your polkit folders are located differently for your distribution.
 Ensure that $PATH includes /usr/local/bin, unless placing the links in /bin or /usr/bin instead.
 From the download directory, do the following as root: